DeboraOlivier/NucleoTeloTrack/README.md

 Acknowledgments
 =======
-D Keller would like to acknowledge to Drs Beth Cimini, David Stirling and Nasim Jamali for their invaluable input for the development of the CellProfiler pipeline.
+D. Olivier would like to acknowledge Dr. Anne Carpenter for hosting her during the short-term scientific mission in her lab, and Drs Beth Cimini, David Stirling and Nasim Jamali for their invaluable input for the development of the CellProfiler pipeline.